 #3 From the idea to the picture

-In order to consciously make great pictures, it is useful to think about a few things in advance.
-These thoughts can look like this, for example:
+To consciously make great pictures, it's useful to think about a few things in advance.
+These thoughts could look like this, for example:

-Do not see the rules as strict guidelines, but as ideas and impulses.
+Don't see the rules as strict guidelines but as ideas and impulses.
 Try to "play" and be courageous.
 The nice thing about digital photography is that you can just try everything.
-Pictures are also usually a matter of taste, because what I like doesn't have to please you and vice versa.
+Pictures are also usually a matter of taste - what I like doesn't have to be to your liking and vice versa.

-Just try to walk around your block and take a picture directly with project glasses of your choice (maybe start with "structure").
-Apply the rules consciously and break or ignore them.
+Just try to walk around your block and take a picture through the project glasses of your choice (maybe start with "structure").
+Apply or break the rules deliberately or simply ignore them altogether.
 Maybe change the viewing angle by a few centimeters and observe how the images and their effect change.

-With pictures a creative focus is important.
+A creative focus is important with pictures.
 What is the picture about, what do I want to say?
 Should the picture be "pleasing" or do I rather want to provoke or deliberately "disturb" the viewer?

 Who's the photo for?
 Should it only be used privately or even published?
-If it is published, any personal rights must be respected, which is usually less relevant for private use.
+If it's published, any personal rights must be respected which is usually not so relevant for private use.

 For which medium should the photo be used?
-Is it "only" online or is it printed somewhere?
-If it is printed, for example, the technical quality is more important than if it is only displayed on screens.
+Is it "only" online or is should it be printed somewhere?
+If it's going to be printed, for example, the technical quality is more important than if it's only going to be displayed on screens.

 When asking how much effort and consideration should be put into a photo, you must of course first be clear about the use and purpose of the image.
-Do you only photograph the timetable to know when the last bus is coming?
-If a picture has a purely personal documentary purpose, the focus of the design is of course quite irrelevant.
-However, if the pictures are published on your website or elsewhere, it is worth giving more thought to the motif and composition.
-You will see the difference in the quality of the results!
+Are you only taking a photo of the timetable to know when the last bus is coming?
+If a picture has a purely personal documentary purpose, the focus of the design is naturally not as relevant.
+However, if the pictures are published on your website or elsewhere, it's worth giving more thought to the motif and composition.
+You'll certainly notice the difference in the quality of the results!

 In Europe we "read" images, just like texts, from left to right.
-Square pictures are very fashionable at Instagram, but the most natural for us is the landscape format, as this comes closest to the human gaze.
+Square pictures are very fashionable at Instagram but the most natural format for us is the landscape format, as this comes closest to the human gaze.

 When you take a portrait photo, it is usually more pleasing if the person looks into the camera or "into the picture".
-This becomes clear, for example, when you look at professional profile pictures of your contacts in professional social networks like XING or LinkedIn consciously.
+This becomes clear, for example, when you take a closer look at professional profile pictures of your contacts in professional social networks like LinkedIn.

 When you take pictures for your website, blog or social media, you often want to add text to the picture later.
 Keep this aspect in mind when taking pictures and leave some space for it.
-It is usually more harmonious if the text is on a "calm" background, for example a sky, a wall, a lake or similar.
-Colourful and restless areas such as graffiti, branches or hedges are usually not very suitable here.
+It's usually more harmonious if the text is on a "calm" background, for example a sky, a wall, a lake or similar.
+Colorful and restless areas such as graffiti, branches or hedges are usually not ideal for adding text to.

 #4 Image editing

 Personally, I'm not a big fan of image editing or effects that distract from the actual image.
-On the contrary, especially with Instagram I see photos again and again where it becomes clear: Without the effect, the picture would be very boring and would probably not be published at all.
+In fact, it's rather the opposite.
+I see photos again and again, especially on Instagram, where I think: without the effect, the picture would be very boring and would probably not be published at all.

-What, on the other hand, also often happens to me is image development.
-In the field of professional photography anyway, because here all pictures are photographed as RAW.
-But also in smartphone photography I sometimes optimize images by slightly intensifying existing conditions.
+In contrast, what also often happens in my case is image development.
+In the field of professional photography anyway, because here all pictures are photographed as RAW files.
+But also in smartphone photography, I sometimes optimize images by slightly intensifying existing conditions.
 Colors are then, for example, intensified, contrasts are increased or pictures are rotated or tilted.

-If you want to do the same, I recommend the following software:
+If you also want to develop your images, I recommend the following software: